pzombade/todo-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.1.

+For any queries please shoot an email to prashantzombade@gmail.com

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.